Wild animals in entertainment

 Circuses and other forms of entertainment using non-domesticated exotic animals must be prohibited by law, regardless of how ‘traditional’ these practices may be.
 Entertainment or cultural considerations should never be the cover-up for blatant animal abuse.
 Particularly a circus cannot, under any circumstances, guarantee the wellbeing of the animals it trains and displays.
 Nor can it ensure public safety, as shown by a recent report by Eurogroup for Animals which has collected information on incidents involving circus animals in the EU.

-AAP and our partners are advocating for a total ban of the use of wild animals in circuses in the EU, and have launched a petition to EU Commissioner Andriukaitis which has already collected nearly 600.000 signatures.
+AAP and our partners are advocating for a total ban of the use of wild animals in circuses in the EU, and have launched a petition to EU Commissioner Andriukaitis which has already collected more of 900.000 signatures.

 The tourism industry is also known for using wild animals.
 Think of (drugged) Barbary macaques in the zouks of Morocco or the crowded Spanish costas, dancing monkeys in Indonesia or elephant rides in other parts of Asia.
 All these apparently harmless practices involve a degree of animal abuse and should be eradicated from our holiday photo albums!